chainspace/chainspace-go/README.md

 At present, our running code has two main components:

 * the `transactor` is a sharding component.
-It provides an implementation of the Sharded Byzantine Atomic Commit (S-BAC) protocol detailed in the Chainspace academic paper.
+It provides an implementation of the Sharded Byzantine Atomic Commit (S-BAC) protocol detailed in the [Chainspace](https://arxiv.org/abs/1708.03778) academic paper.
-* the consensus component, which implements the leaderless consensus protocol detailed in the Blockmania paper.
+* the consensus component, which implements the leaderless consensus protocol detailed in the [Blockmania](https://arxiv.org/abs/1809.01620) paper.

 Eventually, it's likely that we will split these two components.
 A project wanting only fast consensus, but no sharding, should be able use Blockmania by itself.
 For projects that need the added horizontal scalability of sharding, the S-BAC component would be added.
 But for the moment, the two components co-exist in the same codebase.

 ### Development Setup

-You'll need Go `1.11`.
-This is relatively new, don't try to use anything older.
+There are several prerequisites to get a running system working:

+* Go `1.11`.
+Earlier versions won't work.
+* Install [Docker](https://docs.docker.com/install/) for your platform.
+* Test that Docker is working.
+Run `docker run hello-world` in a shell.
+Fix any errors before proceeding.

-Run `make install`.
+With those requirements met, run `make install`.
 This will build and install the `chainspace` binary as well as the `httptest` load generator.
 You can generate a new set of shards, start the nodes, and hit them with a load test.
 See the help documentation (`chainspace -h` and `httptest -h`) for each binary.

 ### Setting up and running nodes

 The `chainspace init <networkname>` command, by default, creates a network consisting of 12 nodes grouped into 3 shards of 4 nodes each.

-The setup you get from that is at present heavily skewed towards convenient development rather than production use.
+The setup you get from that is heavily skewed towards convenient development rather than production use.
 It will change as we get closer to production.

 Have a look at the config files for the network you've generated (stored by default in `~/.chainspace/<networkname>`).
 The `network.yaml` file contains public signing keys and transport encryption certificates for each node in the network.
 Everything in `network.yaml` is public, and for the moment it defines network topology.
 Later, it will be replaced by a directory component.